SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-targets.md

     * **Copy from last year**: Copy values from last year and increase the values by a specific percentage.
 This option is disabled if last year has no values.
         Click **Save** when you are done.
 The sums for all users will be added to the **All** row at the top of the list of users.

 8. Optional: When you have completed a row, you can lock it ![icon][img3]-![icon][img4] to disable editing.
-This can be relevant when the budget has been approved and should not be edited.
+For example, after a budget is approved and should not be edited.
 Locked rows cannot be removed, cleared or edited.

 9. If a specific group or user should not have a sales target, click the menu button ![icon][img2] and select **Clear** to empty the values.